How brands can win in on-site search

 The key takeaway

 These short term fixes will improve your product positioning in search really quickly.
 However, there are a culmination of things which need to be looked into and executed regularly to improve your brand's performance on an going basis as retailer’s search algorithms will keep changing.
-This is why having data which is pulled from the shopper’s perspective is so important; this approach puts your data in context so you’re not just ticking boxes, but making real strides towards increasing your sales, as we’ve seen from the hot drinks manufacturer example above.
+This is why having data which is pulled from the shopper’s perspective is so important; this approach puts your data in context so you’re not just ticking boxes, but making real strides towards increasing your sales.

-When you join E Fundamentals, you’re given an e-guide which explains the key insights around what is in each retailer’s search algorithm and how you should optimise your product content to win in search with each retailer.
+When you join e.fundamentals, you’re given an e-guide which explains the key insights, and your dedicated Customer Success Manager will take you through what is in each retailer’s search algorithm and how you should optimise your product content to win in search with each retailer.
 Get in touch to find out how the service provides an integrated approach to help you stay on top of the page.

 Get in touch for a free demo of the eCommerce analytics software that can turn your search results around and increase your online sales.